newrelic-experimental/newrelic-sketch-java/README.md

 * **ConcurrentNrSketch**: This is a concurrency wrapper on any class implementing the NrSketch interface.
 It adds " synchronized" for all methods of the interface.
 It can be used on top of SimpleNrSketch or ComboNrSketch.
 It does add some cpu overhead.
 Exact amount depends on the particular platform.

+* **NrSketchSerializer**: This class serializes a sketch to a ByteBuffer, or deserializes a sketch from a ByteBuffer.
+  The bucket counters are written as [varint](https://en.wikipedia.org/wiki/Variable-length_quantity) to save space.
+At the default max 320 buckets, typical serialized object size is less than 1KB.

 For your convenience, Jmh benchmark is included in this project to measure cpu cost (see jmhInsert.sh).
 To give you some rough idea on the relative cpu cost of the different classes, below are some numbers.
 As always, benchmark numbers